MikeDigitize/JSFundamentals/README.md

 ### Summary

-Prototypal inheritance is the mechanism JavaScript uses to allow objects to inherit from functions.
-Its facilitated through the use of a function - the constructor - and the <code>new</code> keyword.
+Prototypal inheritance is the mechanism JavaScript uses to allow objects to inherit from other objects or functions.
+Its facilitated either through the use of a function - the constructor - and the <code>new</code> keyword or an object and it's [[Prototype]] property, known as the dunder proto property and written as <code>__proto__</code>.
 Whenever a new instance of a constructor is created it inherits any properties that are on the constructor's <code>prototype</code> property.
 The link between the instance and the constructor remains even after the new instance has been created.
 Subsequent additions or changes to any property on the <code>prototype</code> will be reflected on every instance.
 Any properties added to the constructor directly are known as static properties and are available only via the constructor and not on any instances of it.
+The dunder prototype is a newly standardised property (previously implementations differed from engine to engine) which points to the prototype of an object's constructor, traversal of which is the underlying way in which JavaScript looks up properties on an object's the prototype chain.

 ## JavaScript Design Patterns

-Prototypal inheritance is not the only way to create objects.
-With a language as flexible as JavaScript there are a multitude of alternatives available if prototypal inheritance does not fit the use case.
+Prototypal inheritance is not the only way to create objects as we've seen previously using the, as of ES6, standardised <code>[[Prototype]]</code> property.
+But with a language as flexible as JavaScript there are a multitude of alternatives available if either of these do not fit the use case.

 ### Factories

 A factory is any function that returns an object.
 Constructor functions are factories.
 When a constructor function is invoked with the <code>new</code> keyword, it returns an object.
-This forces functions to behave differently than they usually would when called, for example, as we saw earlier, they return things (objects) that aren't explicitly returned.
+This forces functions to behave differently than usual, for example, as we saw earlier, they return things (objects) that aren't explicitly returned.
 But what if we used standard functions that returned objects instead of constructors and omitted the <code>new</code> keyword?

 ```javascript
 function Foo(name) {